 How to make caramel fudge

+- Cook the fudge.
 In a large saucepan, heat the condensed milk, sugar, butter, golden syrup/corn syrup and salt over low or low-medium heat.
-Stir constantly until it’s simmering and the mixture is thicken enough to coat the back of a spoon.
+Stir constantly until it’s simmering and the mixture is thick enough to coat the back of a spoon.
 This will take about 3-5 minutes.
 Keep an extra close eye on the stove the whole time and adjust the heat, if necessary, so the mixture doesn’t burn.

 Other fudge-like recipes: